mvw/surrogate-pair/README.md

 and later the information provided there to implement it.

-## So Long, and Thanks for All the Fish
+## So long, and thanks for all the fish

 I moved this project to [GitLab](https://gitlab.com/mvanwoerkom/surrogate-pair).